"There is just one rule: We can't deliberately hurt anyone." (Inti Šraj)

 How are you today, and what is different than ten years ago?

-In this time (I will be 40 next year), I am accepting aging with open hands.
-Indeed, I don't yet feel the harmful effect of aging.
+In this time (I will be 40 next year), I am accepting ageing with open hands.
+Indeed, I don't yet feel the harmful effect of ageing.
 I am more at peace now.
 I have learned that the feeling of fatality is not real, and everything passes.
 In difficult and tense moments, I try to calm myself and wait for the storm to fade away.
 I can easily get around the world because I have a pretty good idea of how it works.
 I can easier live with myself because I know myself a bit better.
 In the last ten years, I became a mother and, besides all the other gifts of motherhood, I accepted knowledge of how wonderfully our bodies work.
 I don't pay so much attention to my looks.
 I think women should cherish our bodies not only by the looks but also by the capabilities.
 After a year and a half of breastfeeding, I don't care how my breasts look.
 I adore them because of their abilities.
 Because I love them, I find them beautiful no matter how they look.

 How well do you know your darker side?

-I wish to learn and accept my darker side, but I have powerful defense mechanisms, which make this process difficult for me, so it's not always easy.
-Sometimes I don't recognize this side of me, especially when it hides in a feeling of righteousness, fight for survival or some justified fear.
+I wish to learn and accept my darker side, but I have powerful defence mechanisms, which make this process difficult for me, so it's not always easy.
+Sometimes I don't recognise this side of me, especially when it hides in a feeling of righteousness, fight for survival or some justified fear.
 My brain (it's funny that I talk about it in the third person) can very easily trick me.
 Sometimes it feels it's good for me, but I have to remind it that I am ready to accept some things.
 I find Indian goddess Kali very interesting.
 I see her as a goddess of destruction and creation at the same time.
 Through her, I understand how devastating energy can be sometimes useful.
 It's essential from what state it comes.
 When I defend my loved ones, I am thrilled to be able to be such a dragon.
 Kali can help me to understand that we are the ones who give the dark side negative meaning.
 In our dark side, there lies significant power which can be used for good purposes.
 Devastation is necessary to give space to new things.
 There is just one rule: We can't deliberately hurt anyone.

 Who do you let in your home?